Holidays

 74. Ranch Potatoes

 If you’re looking for an easy potato side dish that doesn’t involve too much mashing, double-baking or slicing of potatoes, make simple ranch potatoes by cutting baby potatoes into big chunks, coating with olive oil and ranch mix and roasting until tender.
+On a buffet packed with richer casseroles, this side dish for Thanksgiving dinner offers a straightforward, savory option that still feels special.

 75. Pepper Jack Mashed Potatoes